Shaunwu1984/fenrongWebsite8/content/post/getting-started.md

 +++
-title = "The project “Logics of Information Flow in Social Networks”"
+title = "Kickoff Workshop of the project “Logics of Information Flow in Social Networks”"

 date = 2016-04-20T00:00:00
 lastmod = 2018-01-13T00:00:00